-Gas distribution is crucial when it comes to keeping the majority of UK homes warm year round.
+Gas distribution is crucial when it comes to keeping the majority of UK homes warm year-round.
 Learn more about how gas gets to your home efficiently in our guide (coming soon).

 Energy generation is the foundational layer of the UK energy industry.
-Find out about how energy is produced in the UK.
+Find out about how energy is produced in the UK (guide coming soon).

 Electricity distribution is often called transmission because of how the National Grid works.

 The main regulatory bodies in the UK energy business are the Department of Energy and Climate Change and at the retail level Ofgem.
 At the same time, you have specific industry bodies like the World Association of Nuclear Operators which advise UK nuclear power stations on best practices.

 Gas and electricity metering

 Smart meters represent one of the most important energy initiatives in the UK since the turn of the millennium.
 Find out how they can help with transitioning to cleaner energy.

 There are many kinds of energy tariffs available to UK energy customers.
 Find out more about what different companies offer and what could work for your home.